lakshan-sameera/Sinhala-Singlish-hate-speech-detection-with-encoded-variations-/README.md

 A comprehensive hate speech detection system specifically designed for Singlish (Sinhala-English mixed language) content, featuring advanced LSTM models and intelligent word variation detection.

+Disclaimer: This model and the application only use for academic reseach purposes and may contatin a hateful words in the datsets or in codes.

 ## 🌟 Features

 - **🤖 Advanced LSTM Model**: Bidirectional LSTM with 93%+ accuracy